scottrlarson/profession/content/updates/update-deceptive-design-recent-computers-laptops.md

 This will affect some of my services to you.
 I can still handle most repair issues with OEM computers, but I will no longer be performing hardware upgrades to any OEM Models.

-**When purchasing one of my recommended computers or laptops, depending on your needs, plan on spending $1000 or more.**
+**When purchasing one of my custom computers or recommended laptops, depending on your needs, plan on spending $1000 or more.**

 I apologize if this inconveniences you in any way.